SnipSavvy/SnipSavvy_Frontend/README.md

 ``` bash
 git clone <fork-link>
 ```
-**Get the backend**: Fork and clone the backend part of the project from the link above
+**Get the backend**: Fork and clone the backend part of the project from the links above

-**Install the needed dependencies for both backend and frontend before trying it out in the development environment**
+**Install the needed dependencies for both backend and frontend before trying it out in the development environment**:

 ``` sh
 npm install